 A second surprise came when eating chicken and crab cooked in the traditional Filipino style.
 Both were shockingly sweet and the crab came with a heavy sweet red sauce.

 The Philippines is a meat loving country and pork seems to dominate.
-At any party, event or fiesta, “lechon” will be the star.
+At any party, event or fiesta, lechon, the famous whole-roasted suckling pig, will be the star.

-Beyond the whole-roasted suckling pig, you will find pork in many of the local and everyday dishes.
+Beyond lechon, you will find pork in many of the local and everyday dishes.
 From fried pork (chicharones), pork stew, pork blood stew (dinuguan), to pork pieces on a stick, you will find all variations of pork.

 If you are a pork lover, you will love the food in the Philippines.

-3- No Knives, Just a Spoon and Fork to Enjoy Food in The Philippines
+3- No Knives, Just a Spoon and Fork to Enjoy Filipino Food

 In the Philippines, you realize quickly that a knife is not always necessary.